ballerina-platform/ballerina-library/docs/adding-a-new-ballerina-module.md

 ### The `LICENSE` file [Required]

 This file contains the license of the module.
-All the Ballerina Standard Library modules use the `Apache-2` license.
+All the Ballerina library modules use the `Apache-2` license.

 ### The `README.md` file [Required]